Beobachtungsstelle für gesellschaftspolitische Entwicklungen in Europa Abstrakter Hintergrund (links) Abstrakter Hintergrund (rechts)

 katrin.lange(at)iss-ffm.de

 Katrin Lange holds a diploma in political science from the University of Leipzig.
-As head of the Europe department of the Institute for Social Work and Social Education, she coordinates the Observatory.
+As head of the Europe Department of the Institute for Social Work and Social Education, she coordinates the Observatory.

-Previously, she worked at the Project Gender Care Gap (2018-2020), for the Agency for the Second Gender Equality Report of the German Federal Government (2015-2018), for the German Woman Lawyers Association (2012-2016), and for the European Movement Germany (2010-2011).
+Previously, she worked at the Project Gender Care Gap (2018-2020), for the Agency for the Second Gender Equality Report of the German Federal Government (2015-2018), for the German Woman Lawyers Association (2012-2016), and the European Movement Germany (2010-2011).

 Her fields of expertise include European Social Policy, gender and LGBTIQ* equality policy and policy for children and families.